DouglasCountyLibraries/DCL-Website/README.md

 ## Synopsis

 Douglas County Libraries' website.

-## Code Example

 Built with Bootstrap and jQuery.

 ## Motivation

-CMS was no longer enabling us to be flexible, responsive and agile, so we went old school.
+A CMS was more work than it was worth.
+We believe this approach will enable us to scale quickly, be proactive, responsive and agile.

 ## Installation